Menu

 The expectations for trips for Year 1 – 6 are the following:

 • The class attends a trip every half term.
 This is either linked directly to the topic or it is a visit to an art gallery or a place of worship.
-There are ideas of where you can go on the curriculum overview, this is to avoid children going to the same place more than once (Kew Gardens for example)
+Trips are mapped out on the curriculum overviews, this is to avoid children going to the same place more than once.

-• Any opportunitiy to invite external speakers in to support their learning in class is welcome
+• Any opportunity to invite external speakers in to support their learning in class is welcome

-When booking trips please check with Jessica in regards to dates and times, once agreed please do the following:
+When booking trips please check with Jessica and Sue in regards to dates and times, once agreed please do the following.

-• inform your parent reps so that they can help you with arranging volunteers to accompany the trip (please be careful that it is not the same parents on every trip);
+• Inform your parent reps so that they can help you with arranging vounteers to accompany the trip (pleaes be careful that it is not the same parents on every trip).

 Assemblies